patricia-gallardo/insecure-fuzz/OPEN_SSL_HB_AFL.md

-# Trying to fuzz OpenSSL for HeartBleed
+# Trying to fuzz OpenSSL for HeartBleed with AFL

 Based on https://google.github.io/clusterfuzz/setting-up-fuzzing/heartbleed-example/